microbit-foundation/microbit-firmata/client/firmataClient.md

 	<dt>setAnalogSamplingInterval(samplingMSecs)</dt><dd>
 		Set the number of milliseconds between analog channel updates (1-16383).
 		Defaults to 100 milliseconds (10 updates/sec) when Firmata is started.</dd>
+	<dt>enableLightSensor()</dt><dd>
+		Enable the light sensor.
+		(Note: When running, the light sensor monopolizes the A/D converter, preventing use of the analog input pins, so the light sensor is disabled by default.
+		This method can be used to enable it.)</dd>
 </dl>

 ### Digital and Analog Outputs